 3. My presence was impactful.
 Adding to the voice of the Coalition to support the passing of a piece of legislation is humbling and empowering.
 Representatives and the Coalition work SO hard to bring awareness, digest the science for the general public, relay our concerns and rally the masses, but the impact of a mom holding her child and talking about her concerns can be massive.
 The legislators listen.

 The reason we care so much is because tire rubber is not a natural material, being made of toxic chemicals such as benzene, mercury, polycyclic aromatic hydrocarbons, styrene-butadiene, arsenic, heavy metals and other carcinogens.
 Children young and old playing at the playground on this surface are exposed via ALL routes of exposure: inhalation, absorption and ingestion.
 And when the material gets hot, the chemicals "off-gas," into the air.
 While the use of old tires as ground cover on our playgrounds seems like a solution for what to do with all our discarded tires, it's absolutely NOT.
 Weighing the risks, it is not an acceptable solution.

 We absolutely need to do better for the health of our kids.
 A HUGE thank you to the Coalition for protecting our children from toxic chemical exposures.
 I am proud to be a part of your mission.

 "This product contains a chemical known to the State of California to cause cancer."

 Did that make you pause?
-It should.
 This warning is now required due to the progressive legislation in the State of California aimed to protect human health.

 All the items in this set have fragrance on their list of ingredients.
 As I have reported before, fragrance is one word to describe a mix of synthetic chemicals and odor masking agents.
 In the name of not disclosing "proprietary" blends of ingredients, companies generally do not report the chemicals used in their fragrances.